Want to become a Chartered Accountant?

 Sign up with a Training Office such as RSM in order to start your Learnership.
 If you begin your Learnership at the start of CTA or after CTA you will need to complete a 3 year fixed term Training Contract.
 This is an employment contract that runs in conjunction with your SAICA (South African Institute of Chartered Accountants) Learnership.

-CA - Chartered Accountant
+Chartered Accountant (South Africa)

-SAICA - South African Institute of Chartered Accountants
+South African Institute of Chartered Accountants

-IRBA - Independent Regulatory Board of Auditors (used to be known as PAAB)
+Independent Regulatory Board of Auditors

-Training Contract - An employment contract that run in conjunction with a SAICA Learnership
+An employment contract that run in conjunction with a SAICA Learnership